dmx-systems/dmx-documentation/docs/user.rst

 Thinking of real-world examples, you will find that there is often more than one association between two things.
 So DMX lets you create many different associations between two items.

-.. hint:: You can play with different associations resp. association types on our Demo server, e.g. in the `Person and Organizations topicmap <https://demo.dmx.systems/systems.dmx.webclient/#/topicmap/8551>`_.
+.. hint:: You can play with different associations resp. association types on our Demo server, e.g. in the `Person and Organizations Topicmap <https://demo.dmx.systems/systems.dmx.webclient/#/topicmap/8551>`_.

 .. image:: _static/multiple-assocs.jpg
     :width: 600